fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/TSL/Define features.md

  |
         |Description|Enter a description or remarks about the property.
 You can enter up to 100 characters.|
-        |Extended Information| When the gateway connection protocol is Modbus or OPC UA, you can configure extended parameters.
+        |Extended Information| When the gateway connection protocol is Custom, Modbus, or OPC UA, you can configure extended information.

+         -   When the gateway connection protocol is Custom, add custom configurations.
+The custom configurations must be written in JSON format, and can contain up to 1,024 characters.
+        -   When the gateway connection protocol is OPC UA, set a node name.
+Each node name must be unique under the property.
         -   When the gateway connection protocol is Modbus, configure the following parameters.
             -   Operation Type:
                 -   Coil Status \(read-only, 01\)
                 -   Coil Status \(read and write, 01-read, 05-write\)